 There are many ways to describe Naomi – a loving daughter, caring sister, relative, and a cherished friend to many.
 She was a gifted artist and designer, as well as a skilled geriatrics counselor; who engaged with her community.
 Naomi was a compassionate and spiritual person, who cared deeply about disadvantaged people and the humane treatment of animals.

-In 1998, when she was 30, Naomi was diagnosed with a particularly virulent form of a terrible, poorly understood illness: Bipolar Disorder.
+In 1998, when she was 30 years of age, Naomi was diagnosed with a particularly virulent form of a terrible, poorly understood illness, Bipolar Disorder.
 This robbed Naomi of her career, marriage, and much joy that had long defined her nature.
 Two years later, she took her own life.

 This left a huge hole in the universe and footprints we are trying to follow…